metaversefish/dotfiles/README.md

-# My ARTIX/ARCH Rice
+# My ARTIX/ARCH dotfiles

-Still learning how to make a rice :)
+These are my dotfiles.
+They will be deployed when called by [DLARBS](https://github.com/metaversefish/DLARBS)

+## Notes

+These files are not updated much from [Luke's build](https://github.com/LukeSmithxyz/voidrice)